-Some time ago I received a rather nice notebook as a Christmas present.
-It is a hardback book and inserted amongst the note pages are photographs of my family.
+Some years ago I received a rather nice notebook as a Christmas present.
+It was a hardback book and inserted amongst the note pages are photographs of my family.
 It was a nice gift that I didn’t want to waste, so I pondered about how I might use it.

 I decided to use the book as a book of lists, designed to motivate and inspire me.
 A book that is for me personally, and captures ideas for my life.

 I have numerous sections in the book …